The Tony Roma’s Story

-“Always a pioneer, Tony Roma’s led the movement for upscale casual dining concepts to franchise outside the United States in the 1980s and 1990s,” says John Brisco, CEO & President.
-“We are excited about expanding in the United States and Canada and bringing our delicious ribs and our amazing customer experience to longtime, as well as new, fans.”
+“Always a pioneer, Tony Roma’s led the movement for upscale casual dining concepts to franchise outside the United States in the 1980s and 1990s,” says Ramon Bourgeois, CEO (Acting) and COO.
+“We are excited about expanding in the United States and Internationally and bringing our delicious ribs and our amazing customer experience to longtime, as well as new, fans.”

 The future of Tony Roma’s